Easy Double Chocolate Chip Muffins Recipe

 Straightforward Ingredients

 When it comes to ingredients, I suggest you get the best quality as you can.
 Particularly for the cocoa powder and chocolate chips.
-Because they’re the main things in the recipe, so you want to ensure you get a good result from your hard work of making these double chocolate chip muffins.
+Because they’re the main things in the recipe, you want to ensure you get a good result from your hard work of making these double chocolate chip muffins.

 No-Fuss Method